Three Reasons to Do Yoga

 Stretch Your Body; Relax Your Mind

 OK, so you purchased a yoga mat.
-You had the right intention when you were in the store, but the mat is currently rolled up and in the closet.
+You had good intentionswhen you were in the store, but the mat is currently rolled up and in the closet.
 What do you do now?

 People are drawn to practice yoga for many reasons.
-Some people practice yoga for the same reasons that I practice.
+Some people practice yoga for the same reasons I practice.
 I need exercise that nourishes the body and the soul.
-Walking or jogging give me time to experience nature, but my yoga practice does something that brisk or rigorous exercise can not accomplish: it gives me peace of mind.
-The following article will list three reasons why it is time for you to pull your yoga mat out of the closet.
+Walking or jogging give me time to experience nature, but my yoga practice does something that brisk or rigorous exercise cannot accomplish: it gives me peace of mind.
+The following article will list three reasons why it is time for you to spend more time on your mat.

 Reason One: It Feels Great.